dhyeyvshah/comp423-course-notes/docs/tutorials/go-setup.md

 ## Step 2: Create a Remote Repository on GitHub
 1. Log in to your GitHub account and navigate to the [Create a New Repository](https://github.com/new) page.
+2. Create a new repository with the name ```go-hello-comp423``` and ensure the visibility is set to public.

-2. Add the GitHub repository as a remote:
+3. Add the GitHub repository as a remote:

         git remote add origin https://github.com/<your-username>/go-hello-comp423.git Replace ```<your-username>``` with your GitHub username.